 Our proposal Virta won the first prize for a public art competition organised by the city of Lahti and YIT for a park in Ruoriniemi residential area.
 Virta aims to bring life and an active, strong identity for the park.
 The stream of logs can be viewed from the upper floors of the surrounding residential buildings.
 Virta invites people to walk, balance and sit on the colored logs – and to encounter others.
 The work will be realised in 2020.
 Read more.

 Lively river quarters in Turku

-RaivioBumann have been invited to collaborate with JKMM Architects to develop a urban design concept for the historic quarter in Turku for Åbo Akademi.
+RaivioBumann is collaborating with JKMM Architects to develop a urban design concept for the historic quarter in Turku for Åbo Akademi.
 The concepts “Lehti” and “Juuri” are based on lighter, placemaking-based approach and a more architectural solutions, which can be combined.
 The aim is to bring life, round-a-clock activities, new layers and an convenient access to the river side from the quarters.

 Twingi Land Art Exhibition, Binntal, Switzerland

 RaivioBumann is happy to be invited as one of the participants of the Twingi LandArt exhibition.
 The land-art path is going to be in the mountainous Binntal in the Swiss canton of Valais and opens in June.
 We are looking forward to place our public artwork along with other interesting projects from artists all over Europe.
 With our installation “Probiose” we want to examine the ambivalence of human built interaction in natural landscape via themes of aesthetics and destruction.

 Placemaking for cultural heritage site